evhub/coconut/HELP.md

 Second, match statements allow a `+ <var>` (or `:: <var>` for any iterable) at the end of a list or tuple literal to match the rest of the sequence.

-Finally, while not in any of the examples, match statements also support dictionary and set literals in their patterns, and the values of a dictionary can even be bound to, like so:
+Finally, all of the match syntax that you have learned up to this point can also be used in simple assignment statements, like so:
 ```
 def dictpoint(value):
-    match {"x":x is int, "y":y is int} in value:
+    {"x":x is int, "y":y is int} = value
-        return (x, y)
+    return x, y
-    else:
-        raise TypeError("value must be of form {'x':int, 'y':int}")

 {"x":1, "y":2} |> dictpoint |> print
 ```
+This example shows how match statement syntax can be used in a simple assignment statement, much like Python's destructuring assignment for lists and tuples.
+In this case, a dictionary is being destructured, which is another type of pattern, in addition to set literals, that can be matched against.

+_Note: If you would like to be more explicit in your pattern-matching assignment statements, you can optionally place a `match` at the beginning of the line._

 ### `case`